RPM: Author Guidelines

 Tables and figures: Cite all figures, tables, algorithms, and other graphics in the text, but place the graphic elements at the end of the article, after the references.
 Type all tables and all figure heads and captions in the Word document.

 Figures and other images (excluding tables) must also be provided as individual graphic files, saved at high resolution (300 dpi), as jpg or pdf file.
 Attach an individual file for each image.
 Images not saved appropriately will delay the editing process significantly.
-For help with images, please contact email@example.com.
+For help with images, please click here to contact us.

 References: Use most up-to-date, post-1990, primary sources only, cited consecutively in the text (as superscript numbers), then place each complete reference at the end of the article under heading “References.”
 Avoid automatic numbering or footnote/endnote features.
 Try to limit the number of references to 10.